Mary Sarah

-Mary Sarah Gross (born July 7, 1995), known professionally as Mary Sarah, is a country music singer and songwriter.
-She started what would become her career with performances local to her region, before being picked up by Kidz Bop in 2007.
+Mary Sarah Gross is an American country music singer and songwriter.
+She started her career with performances local to her region, before being picked up by Kidz Bop in 2007.
 After leaving them, she continued with local and regional performances before releasing Crazy Good in 2010.
 Her second album, Bridges, followed in 2014, and included duets with several high-profile country music stars.
 A third album, Dress Up This Town, followed a year later, and she has performed at the Grand Ole Opry and was featured on The Voice.

+In 2024, Mary Sarah released the single “Baby Mama”, co-written by Jesse Lee, Blake Bollinger, and Nate Kenton.
+The song was distributed across digital streaming platforms and received positive critical attention for its empowering message and contemporary country sound.
+People magazine premiered the music video and highlighted the track as a tribute to mothers, describing it as “a way to thank my mom.”

 Early years

-Mary Sarah Gross was born in Tulsa, Oklahoma on July 7, 1995, to Richard and Patricia Gross.
-She has one sister, Emilee Elizabeth (b.
-1993), one brother, Christopher Thomas (b.
-1989), and one step brother, Richard Tyler who resides in Santa Barbara, CA, and works as a photographer.
-Christopher was born prematurely, received a liver transplant and is Type 1 diabetic.
+Mary Sarah Gross was born in Tulsa, Oklahoma to Richard and Patricia Gross.
+She has a sister, a brother and a step-brother.
+Her brother was born prematurely, received a liver transplant and is Type 1 diabetic.
 For this reason, she supports the Juvenile Diabetes Research Foundation (JDRF).
 She is also the National Ambassador for Caiden's Hope, an organization that assists with non-medical expenses related to caring for an infant in neonatal intensive care.